 Members of this choir are typically high school students.
 Advanced skills in technique, sight-reading, and music theory are stressed.
 They rehearse weekly throughout the school year for 90 minutes.

-A recent addition to the FWCC choir program, the Chamber Singers is made up of select members of the Youth Chorale.
+The Chamber Singers is made up of select members of the Youth Chorale.
 This highly motivated ensemble performs for small venues and private functions throughout the community.
-They rehearse weekly throughout the school year for 60 minutes.
+They rehearse weekly throughout the school year for 45 minutes.